100% Career Placement

 From the first day of the program, you will be coached in preparation for career success and given the necessary skills to land that all-important first job.
-Our goal is that every student in the program, before graduation, will have an attractive, well-paying job that will be your first step to a successful and honorable career.
-Whether you've studied science, technology, engineering, math, or any of the liberal arts, this program provides the tools to allow you to pursue your passion in business.
+Our goal is that every student in the program, before graduation, will have an attractive, well-paying job that will be the first step to a successful and honorable career.

 You will complete a core curriculum of the necessary language, skills, tools and processes to give your career an accelerated start in business, government, or not-for-profit.
-Students are also provided unique opportunities to put into practice business skills acquired during the program:
+Explore our Curriculum

 When a student decides to join our program, we have an "on-boarding" meeting to discuss a student's interest and to provide all of the resources we have to help the student secure an internship.
 Our students intern during the morning, and take classes in the afternoon.
 Internships are meant as practical experiences to add business knowledge and skills while earning some extra money.
 A typical week for our students blends career, professionalism, and academics.
 The schedule below is an example of our classes from Fall 2019 (subject to change):